terraprompt/fragaria/README.md

-# Fragaria: Advanced Chain of Thought Reasoning API
+# Fragaria: Advanced Chain of Thought Reasoning API with Reinforcement Learning

 ![Fragaria Logo](header.png)

-Fragaria is a powerful and flexible Chain of Thought (CoT) reasoning API that leverages various Language Model (LLM) providers to solve complex problems and answer intricate questions.
+Fragaria is a powerful and flexible Chain of Thought (CoT) reasoning API that leverages various Language Model (LLM) providers and incorporates Reinforcement Learning (RL) techniques to solve complex problems and answer intricate questions.
 Named after the botanical genus of strawberries, Fragaria pays homage to the famous "How many 'r's in strawberry?" problem, symbolizing its ability to tackle both simple and complex queries with equal finesse.

 ## Table of Contents